 Regular attendance is an obligation assumed by every student at the time of registration.
 Absences per semester should not exceed the number of hours or the number of days, as determined by the instructor, that a class meets per week.
-Absences in excess of the maximum may result in students being dropped from classes or having their grades lowered.
+Absences in excess of the maximum may result in students being dropped from classes.
 Students who fail to attend their classes may be dropped by their instructors no later than the end of 62.5 percent of a full-term class, short-term class, or summer session.